Dowell-Lab/srworkshop/day10/worksheets/Day10_short_read_best_practices.md

     - Uploading to GEO should automatically upload to the SRA
     - Again, it's not a bad idea to upload soon after receiving data from the sequencer
 - You must report all manipulations of data (manual or through analysis tools)
 - All versions of all programs used must be noted and the paper associated with the program should be cited in the methods section.
-Example: “We used Tfit (Azofeifa 2017) v 1.1 to identify eRNAs.”
+Example: "We used Tfit (Azofeifa 2017) v 1.1 to identify eRNAs."
     - For reproducibility, you MUST note all the flags/options you used if not standard (i.e. defaults are assumed)
-        - You can do this in your scripts on GitHub and provide the “source” code for version information (must provide GitHub link in methods and intend to maintain the repository).
+        - You can do this in your scripts on GitHub and provide the "source" code for version information (must provide GitHub link in methods and intend to maintain the repository).
         - You can also use Jupyter notebooks to document analysis, plotting, manipulations and versions.
 Provide the Jupyter notebook in the methods.
         - Or you can simply note all the flags in the methods section - this works well if there are few of them, but gets a bit unwieldy if you used a lot of software and unique options.